-We at Walnut Central Orthodontics strive to offer the widest possible variety of treatments to our clients.
-You can be confident that you’ll find a treatment option here that fits your dental needs, your preferences, and your lifestyle.
+Walnut Central Orthodontics strives to offer the widest possible variety of treatments.
+You can be confident that you will find a treatment option that fits your individualized needs, your preferences, and your lifestyle.
 These are the different types of braces that are available to you:

 Traditional metal braces

 Even though traditional metal braces have been around for a long time, they are far from outdated; in fact, they are more comfortable and effective than ever before.
 Metal braces use stainless-steel brackets and wires to apply pressure to each individual tooth, gradually coaxing your teeth into a healthy alignment and giving you a perfect, beautiful smile.
 In addition, rubber elastics connecting the upper and lower braces help correct the alignment of your jaws.
 If you want a personalized touch, the elastics can be switched out to give your smile a dash of color.

 Self-ligating braces are very similar to traditional braces in both design and function.
 The major difference between traditional and self-ligating braces is that self-ligating braces do not use elastics.
 Instead of elastics, self-ligating braces use special clips to maintain alignment.
 Since elastics require frequent replacement and adjustment, choosing self-ligating braces will mean less maintenance, fewer check-ups, and shorter visits to the dentist.
 We use the Empower® brand of braces at Walnut Central Orthodontics.